 - “When To Seek Help With Your Dog” Sarah talks about how to tell whether your dog’s behavior is more than just adolescent rowdiness.

-I had a terrible time naming my latest German Shepherd puppy.
+I had a terrible time naming my latest German Shepherds puppy.
 She came to me somewhat unexpectedly; all my previous puppies were named well in advance, or at least, I had several good ideas.
 But this time, only two weeks had elapsed between the time I talked to my breeder about her and the time I picked her up (the advantages of finding and sticking with a good breeder)!

 After wracking my brain for three weeks, I asked a friend who is a language buff to supply some ideas.
 Bingo!
 We christened her Tänzer, German for “dancer” — Tenze for short.
 If the idea of foreign names or language appeals to you, Babel Fish Translation is a handy tool.
 Combing your new puppy’s pedigree, if she has one, is also a great way to come up with names.